 The majority of mesothelioma cases never go to trial.
 Instead, a legal agreement or settlement provides compensation for the victim’s development of cancer.

 The average settlement for a mesothelioma case is around $1 million, but can be more.
-If the case goes to trial and your lawyer is victorious, you could potentially collect over $2 million on average.
-The highest asbestos-related settlement was worth $250 million.
+If the case goes to trial and your lawyer is victorious, you could potentially collect much more.
+The highest asbestos-related settlement was $250 million.

 However, the settlement you receive will depend on the specific details of your case.